 As I mentioned in the “Afterword” to “For Teresa”, at the time I wrote it, I didn’t hear it as a message intended for me.
 By the middle of 2006, though, I knew that I had to get serious about my own alcoholism, and I got into the Chemical Dependency Recovery Program at the Kaiser Clinic in Cupertino.
-What I learned there has been tremendously beneficial to me ever since (ten years of sobriety later, at this writing), and I’m very grateful to CDRP, and the fellowship of Alcoholics Anonymous that I’ve enjoyed since then, for making my life much better.
+What I learned there has been tremendously beneficial to me ever since (fifteen years of sobriety later, at this writing), and I’m very grateful to CDRP, and the fellowship of Alcoholics Anonymous that I’ve enjoyed since then, for making my life much better.
 One of the things I’ve tried to learn was listening a little better, so when I heard the words of the First Step (quite familiar to me by then) being sung in my head, sometime late in 2006, to a melody I didn’t recognize at the time, I figured I’d better take it more seriously, as a message to me, this time.
 Since the Twelve Steps were certainly not written in the pattern of song lyrics, or with any poetic meter, I didn’t think I’d be able to fit all of them to the melody I’d heard, and I might have to paraphrase some, but thought I’d give it a try with the original words, and see how far I could get.
-Somewhat to my surprise, I managed to fit all the original words into the musical pattern I had developed, although with some (Step 11 in particular), it was kind of a squeeze.
+Somewhat to my surprise, I managed to fit all the original words into the musical pattern I had developed, although with some (Step 11, in particular), it was kind of a squeeze.
 You may think the final result, below, is somewhat like Samuel Johnson’s opinion of a woman preaching (“It is like a dog’s walking on his hind legs: it is not done well, but you are surprised to find it done at all”), but I hope it’s at least interesting.

 (1) We admitted we were powerless over alcohol — that our lives had become unmanageable.